lynshearer/unit2_project/README.md

 Considering the budgetary constrains of the client and the hardware requirements, the software tool that I proposed for this solution is Python.
 Python is open source, it is mature and supported in mutiple platforms (platform-independent) including macOS, Windows, Linux and can also be used to program the Arduino microprocessor [^5][^6].
 In comparison to the alternative C or C++, which share similar features, Python is a High level programming language (HLL) with high abstraction [^7].
 For example, memory management is automatic in Python whereas it is responsability of the C/C++ developer to allocate and free up memory [^7], this could result in faster applications but also memory problems.
 In addition a HLL language will allow me and future developers extend the solution or solve issues proptly.

 **Design statement**
-Lyn and Kris will design and make a poster for a client who is xxx.
+We will design and make a poster for a client who is Kris san.
 The poster will include the system diagram and the visual representation and model of humidity and temperature in an ISAK room for 48 hours, and a prediction of a subsquent 12 hours, it will also present the health consequences for the humidity and temperature levels.
 This is achieved with the software Python in a Raspberry Pi.
 It will take approximately 1 month to make and will be evaluated according to the criteria xxx.

 [^1]: Industries, Adafruit.
 “DHT11 Basic Temperature-Humidity Sensor + Extras.”
 Adafruit Industries Blog RSS, https://www.adafruit.com/product/386.
 [^2]: Nelson, Carter.
 “Modern Replacements for DHT11 and dht22 Sensors.”
 Adafruit Learning System, https://learn.adafruit.com/modern-replacements-for-dht11-dht22-sensors/what-are-better-alternatives.